A section of the mock ermine lining has been taken away for wet cleaning tests at De Wit in Belgium.

 The curtains in our celebrated Whistler Room are original features from the design scheme commissioned by Maud Russell.

 They’re of great historical significance, as Whistler was painting the mock ermine lining when the Second World War broke out.
 High up on the wall, out of sight, the artist painted this message:

 " I was painting this Ermine curtain when Britain declared war on the Nazi tyrants.
 Sunday September 3rd.
 R.W."

 But the curtains need critical conservation work, as they’re deteriorating rapidly.
 They have been taken down for an intensive programme of repair and restoration, which will take up to five years to complete.

 The velvet is too degraded to repair, and needs to be completely replaced.
 The curtains were also harbouring an active carpet beetle infestation, which could only be treated by freezing.

-Each 4m x 2.5m curtain had been taken apart for the mock ermine lining to be conserved and, later, hand-stitched to new velvet.
+Each 4m x 2.5m curtain was been taken apart for the mock ermine lining to be conserved and, later, will be hand-stitched to new velvet.
 During this process, our textile conservators were able to document the curtains’ condition and construction, which has never been done before.

-The initial removal and unstitching of the curtains began on 22 May and took about two weeks.
+The initial removal and unstitching of the curtains began in May 2018 and took about two weeks.
 The work was carried out in public view, giving visitors a unique chance to see the conservators in action.

 The curtain linings went through a freezing treatment off site, to eradicate the pest infection.
-Meanwhile, the room was been thoroughly cleaned and monitored, to ensure it was free of insect pests.
+Meanwhile, the room was thoroughly cleaned and monitored, to ensure it was free of insect pests.

 As the room looks quite different with the curtains removed, we're using the opportunity to tell more of the room’s story.
 Rex Whistler’s original design sketches are being shown in here for the first time, placed beside the final artwork on the walls.

-The work is estimated to take four – five years, with the hope that the curtains will be reinstated simultaneously in the spring of 2022.
+The work is estimated to take four – five years in total, with the hope that the curtains will be reinstated simultaneously in the spring of 2022.